-Some of the most common messages I get from people are these:
+Some of the most common questions I get from people are these:

-“I like the size I’m at right now, but I want my abs to show more”
+“I like the size I’m at right now, but I want to get leaner, how do I do that?”

-Essentially what people want to do, even if they don’t realize it when they tell me these goals, is to lose fat and gain muscle simultaneously.
+Essentially what people want to do is to lose fat and gain muscle simultaneously.
 But, is this possible?
 And if so, why do we even bother setting up bulking and cutting cycles?

 Well, let’s find out in this post: